ncaio/serIR/README.md

 ```
 ### Keylogging

 In this scenario, We'll talk about infrared keyloggers.
 As We know, the keylogger is an evil app created to record keyboard inputs.
 There are a lot of ways to do it, it depends on each scenario.
-In our case, capturing IR signals.
+In our case, we are capturing IR signals.

 Steps: